cambridge-ceu/csd3/Python/pgsc_calc.md

 module load ceuadmin/singularity/4.0.3
 ```

 Under icelake, one can also use `ceuadmin/quarto/1.3.450-icelake`[^issue].
-Specific handling of individual module is documented on the ceuadmin
-section when appropriate.
+Handling of specific modules is documented on the ceuadmin section when appropriate.

 ## Usage

-Currently, 2.0.0-alpha.4 is the latest.
+As of 31 January 2024, 2.0.0-alpha.4 is the latest.

 ```
 module load ceuadmin/pgsc_calc